Skip to main content

 Written by ShareWell Support

-In a peer support group, you’ll hear from others with similar life experiences, share your own story if you’d like, and offer encouragement along the way.
+In a peer support group, you’ll hear from others with shared lived experience, share your own story if you’d like, and offer encouragement along the way.
 It’s a space to be real, not clinical.

 Unlike therapy, groups aren’t led by licensed therapists.
-They’re guided by hosts who help keep the space safe, supportive, and respectful.
-And no pressure — if you’re not ready to talk in your first session, it’s totally fine to just listen in.
+They’re guided by trained hosts or Peer Specialists who help keep the space safe, supportive, and respectful.
+And there’s no pressure—if you’re not ready to talk in your first group, it’s completely okay to just listen.

 Example: Let’s say you’ve recently gone through a tough breakup.
-In a peer group, you might hear someone talk about what helped them heal.
-That one insight could shift something for you — and maybe your story will do the same for someone else.
+In a peer group, you might hear someone share what helped them heal.
+That one insight could shift something for you—and maybe your story will do the same for someone else.

-See our full list of support sessions here.
+See our full list of support groups here.

 Did this answer your question?